tilde-lab/ml-selection/README.md

 ## Reproducing this work

 Training data is obtained from [MPDS database](https://developer.mpds.io) and compared to [Materials Project](https://materialsproject.org).
+This work was started in the [other repository](https://github.com/tilde-lab/ml-playground).

 ## References